 If you’re still wondering what a content strategy framework is, this section will clear the air for you.

 In short, a content strategy framework is an action plan you’ll use to create, manage, and publish content.
-It’s what you’ll refer to anytime you host a content marketing meeting, plan your content calendar, and publish your campaigns.
+You’ll refer to it anytime you host a content marketing meeting, plan your content calendar, and publish your campaigns.